 Tip: Instead of leaving extra space in your bag for souvenirs, consider packing an empty duffel bag with purchases for the return trip.

 Once you've settled on a type and size of luggage, it's time to compare features on specific models.
 At this point, your personal preferences take over.
 Key features to consider:

 If you'll be wearing your bag as a backpack, it's important to make sure it fits well.
 Stuff the backpack with 20 to 30 pounds of weight inside, centered between your shoulder blades as close to your back as possible.
 Concentrate on the hipbelt and shoulder straps, making sure they’re comfortable and easy to adjust.

-For detailed fitting tips, watch the REI Expert Advice article and video, How to Adjust Backpack Fit.
+For detailed fitting tips, watch the REI Expert Advice article and video, Backpacks: How to Adjust the Fit.

 Shop REI’s selection of packing organizers.

 By Kelly Huffman

 Last updated: 02/18/2014

 In This Article

 How are we doing?
 Give us feedback on this page.